 One quarter prior to graduation, each MBA candidate must file an online degree application.
 If for any reason a student must delay graduation to another quarter after the application has been submitted, the student must submit a new application and pay a fee assessed by the university.
-In order to graduate, students must have successfully completed all required courses with a minimum cumulative GPA of 2.33, including a Pass for LEAD, have no outstanding Incompletes or Failures, and have fulfilled all financial obligations to the university.
+In order to graduate, students must have successfully completed all required courses with a minimum cumulative GPA of 2.33, including a Pass for LEAD, have no outstanding Incompletes, and successfully retaken any failed courses and have fulfilled all financial obligations to the university.
 Students will not be allowed to graduate if any of these requirements are not met.